What Are the Best Grocery Stores in Costa Rica?

-This is a new fast shopping grocery store chain that is spreading very fast across the Central Valley.
-It’s more mini grocery store than the quicky marts by the same name in the US and its best feature is that you can find an AMPM on almost every mile in San Jose.
+These two brands are part of a fast-shopping grocery store chain that is spreading very fast across the Central Valley.
+They're more mini grocery store than the quicky marts by the same name in the US and their best feature is that you can find an AMPM or Freshmaket on almost every mile in San Jose.
 They offer regular products, fruits, and even prepared meals.

 The Costco of Central America, when you step inside this membership warehouse club you might think you’re back home in the States.
-Currently, they are only located in the Central Valley where you can buy items in bulks at good prices.
+Currently, they are mostly located in the Central Valley, but more recently they also opened one in Liberia, Guanacaste.
+Here you can buy items in bulk at good prices.
 Besides groceries, you can purchase electronics, kitchen supplies, and many other goods.

 La Feria del Agricultor

 This roughly translates to ‘Farmer’s market’.
 I f you do your groceries shopping at ‘la feria’, you will have a great selection of fresh fruits and veggies to choose from, usually sold to you by the farmers themselves.
 Besides fresh produce, you’ll be able to enjoy great street food and significantly lower prices during certain seasons.